-ATMs: ATMs are located at the Main Street Bank, immediately to the left as you enter Frontierland from Main Street, in Fantasyland near Enchanted Cottage, and in Tomorrowland.
+ATMs: ATMs are located at the Main Street Bank, immediately to the left as you enter Frontierland from Main Street, in Fantasyland near Princess Fantasy Faire, and in Tomorrowland.
 The ATMs are provided by Chase and will charge a fee for non-account holders.

 Disney Dollars: Disney Dollars are the private currency of Disneyland.
 Any cash accepting location inside of the park will accept Disney Dollars as well.
 You can purchase Disney Dollars at several locations inside of Disneyland, including the Disneyana store and the Emporium, both on Main Street.
 Purchases of Disney Dollars can be made with cash or credit card, and one good tip is that to avoid the fees at the ATMs, you can purchase Disney Dollars instead (they will show on your credit card bill as a purchase and not a cash advance).
 When making a purchase with Disney Dollars change will be given in U.S. currency.
 Disney Disney Dollars can be returned for cash at any location that sells them, though there is a limit (around $40) to how many Disney Dollars may be returned without the approval of a manager.
 Unused Disney Dollars can be spent at Disneyland, Disney's California Adventure, and anywhere at the Walt Disney Resort.
 They are not accepted at Disneyland Paris, Tokyo Disneyland, Hong Kong Disneyland or the Disney Cruise Line.